ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 result by converting the expression with a pair of parentheses removed to postfix, then comparing the postfix form with that of the original.
-If the postfix expressions match, that pair of parentheses was non-essential and could be removed.
+If the postfix expressions match, that pair of parentheses was non-essential and can be discarded.
 The postfix form of the expression has no parentheses, as described below.

 Conversion to Explicit Form